FREQUENTLY ASKED QUESTIONS

 Nope!
 YWAM has no headquarters; it is decentralized (which means that each base or location has its own leadership).
 These campuses are accountable to an overseeing group of elders.
 Each base is part of the larger YWAM family, committed to the same values and principles.
 For more information about YWAM’s structure please go to our international website at www.ywam.org.

 YWAM is not affiliated with any one denomination.
 Instead, it's made up of Christians from many denominations, dedicated to serving Jesus throughout the world.

 In order to work long-term with YWAM, you have to successfully complete a DTS.
 Once you’ve got that under your belt, we recommend the School of Missions, which prepares you to succeed long-term on the mission field.
 Our experienced staff will walk with you throughout your time with us and make sure you get equipped and planted in the nations where God is leading you.

 The University of the Nations is a degree-granting institution (Associate, Bachelor, Master).
-While it isn’t accredited by any accrediting agency or association recognized by the U.S. Commissioner of Education, various accredited institutions throughout the world accept U of N transfer students and credits.
+While it isn’t accredited by an accrediting agency or association recognized by the U.S. Commissioner of Education, various accredited institutions throughout the world accept U of N transfer students and credits.

 You bet!
 YWAM is made up of families.
 It is very important for husbands and wives to take the school together.
 The DTS deals with heart changes, so it's best for the marriage that spouses work through things together.
 Contact our admissions office for information on what will best suit your family - a nanny, local schools or local daycare options.